joshbegley/nyt-latest/README.md

 `The fight is rooted in years of political history between President Trump and the last two presidents of Brazil.`\
 https://nytimes.com/2025/07/10/world/americas/trump-bolsonaro-brazil-tariffs.html

-**Dave âBabyâ Cortez, Hitmaker Who Seemed to Vanish, Dies at 83**\
+**Dave ‘Baby’ Cortez, Hitmaker Who Seemed to Vanish, Dies at 83**\
-`His âThe Happy Organâ reached No. 1 in 1959, but his pop stardom was short-lived, and his death in 2022, with an anonymous burial, remains a source of mystery.`\
+`His “The Happy Organ” reached No. 1 in 1959, but his pop stardom was short-lived, and his death in 2022, with an anonymous burial, remains a source of mystery.`\
 https://nytimes.com/2025/07/10/arts/music/dave-baby-cortez-dead.html

 **Chelsea's Mathis Amougou to join Strasbourg in permanent deal**\